Using Database Mail on Amazon RDS for SQL Server

 run from a computer other than the computer running SQL Server.

 However, you can use SQL Server Agent jobs to attach files.
-For more information on SQL Server Agent, see Using SQL Server Agent and SQL Server Agent
+For more information on SQL Server Agent, see Using SQL Server Agent for Amazon RDS and SQL Server Agent

 Considerations for Multi-AZ deployments